This diagram of Bowen's Reaction Series shows how the common silicate minerals crystalize at different temperatures.

-As magma cools, elements within it bond together to form crystals of minerals.
-However, not all minerals can form at the same time during cooling.
-Some minerals grow when magma is still pretty hot, while others grow when magma is cooler.
+As magma cools slowly, elements within it become chemically bonded forming crystals of minerals.
+However, not all minerals form at the same time during the cooling process.
+Some minerals crystallize when magma is at a higher temperature, while others only crystallize when magma is at a lower temperature.
+Bowen's Reaction Series describes when the eight most common silicate minerals form during the cooling process.

-Bowen's Reaction Series describes when minerals form as magma cools.
-In this diagram, minerals that form at high temperatures are at the top and minerals that form at lower temperatures are at the bottom.
+In the Bowen's Reaction Series diagram to the left, minerals that form at high temperatures are listed at the top and minerals that form at lower temperatures are listed at the bottom.

 Last modified June 17, 2003 by Lisa Gardiner.